gilbarbara/react-floater/README.md

 ## Customization

 You can use your own components to render the Floater with the prop `component`.
-Check `WithStyledComponents.js` in the [demo](https://84vn36m178.codesandbox.io/) for an example.
+Check `WithStyledComponents.js` in the [demo](https://codesandbox.io/s/github/gilbarbara/react-floater/tree/main/demo) for an example.

 If you use your own components as `children` it will receive an `innerRef` prop that you must set in your HTMLElement:
-_Stateless components don't accept refs..._

 ```typescript jsx
 const Button = ({ innerRef, ...rest }) => <button ref={innerRef} {...rest} />;